Table of Contents

-Educational research of more than 2,000 U.S. college students was conducted by Born This Way Foundation.
+Educational research of more than 2,000 U.S. college students was conducted by Born This Way Foundation and the Mary Christie Institute.
 The report concluded that the COVID-19 pandemic is a major cause of increasing student stress, isolation, and difficulty in maintaining social connections.
 TimelyMD’s research also found that nine out of 10 students say there is a mental health crisis on college campuses.
 Clearly, there is an urgent need for additional student support.

 Peer-to-peer support is a critical resource for minority students

 A significant number of students turn to peers first when experiencing mental health and emotional challenges.
 This is especially true for students from minority communities.
 While nearly half of all students reported that disruptions caused by the pandemic make them more likely to seek out peer counseling, that number was higher among minority student populations.

 Students are willing to talk to their peers about a variety of issues – 55% said they’d discuss stress with a peer, 48% said anxiety, 43% said depression, and 35% said loneliness.
 These numbers show the potential effects of peer networks to positively impact retention and student success.

 Scaling campus mental health resources with peer-to-peer support